google/benchmark/README.md

 conversion to `double&`.
 Thus you can use all of the standard arithmetic assignment operators (`=,+=,-=,*=,/=`) to change the value of each counter.

+In multithreaded benchmarks, each counter is set on the calling thread only.
+When the benchmark finishes, the counters from each thread will be summed;
+the resulting sum is the value which will be shown for the benchmark.

-The `Counter` constructor accepts two parameters: the value as a `double` and a bit flag which allows you to mark counters as rates and/or as per-thread averages:
+The `Counter` constructor accepts two parameters: the value as a `double` and a bit flag which allows you to show counters as rates and/or as per-thread averages:

 ```c++
   // sets a simple counter